-Behavior and performance are essential aspects of the educational process for students in the HSA program within the College of Health Professions.
-It is the student's responsibility to complete internship assignments and meet coursework objectives ethically and appropriately.
-Unprofessional behavior in classroom and internship settings includes but is not limited to:
+Behavior and performance are essential aspects of the educational process for students in the College of Health Professions.
+It is the student's responsibility to complete clinical and internship assignments and meet coursework objectives ethically and appropriately.
+Students must place the welfare of their patients as their highest priority in the clinical educational setting and deliver quality care in the clinical setting while maintaining the highest level of integrity and professional demeanor.

-- Using classroom or internship site facilities or resources in an unauthorized way, including the theft of materials obtained from such sites. - \circ Violating the confidentiality of classroom discussions. - Participating in behaviors that may obstruct, disrupt or interfere with student learning.
+Unprofessional behavior in clinical and internship settings includes but is not limited to:

-- Failure to arrive for internship placements on time or arrival at such sites unprepared either mentally or physically. - Falsifying or fabricating results, research, or findings for personal gain. - Misrepresentations of self as anyone other than a student. - Engaging in any form of harassment.
+- Using clinical or internship site facilities or resources in an unauthorized way, including the theft of materials obtained from such sites. - Violating the confidentiality of patients and their families. - Jeopardizing the health and safety of clinical or internship site staff, students or patients by acts of omission or commission. - Participating in behaviors that may obstruct, disrupt or interfere with student learning or clinical care. - Failure to arrive for clinical or internship placements on time or arrival at such sites unprepared either mentally or physically. - Falsifying or fabricating clinical results, research, or findings for personal gain. - Misrepresentations of myself as anyone other than a student. - Engaging in any form of harassment.